factopolis/factopolis/content/contributing.md

 [content/person](https://github.com/liedb/liedb/tree/master/content/person)
 directory.
 Once that's done you can submit a pull request.

+## Naming

+"LieDB" isn't a great name.
+Ideas for a better name are most welcome.
+Note that the domain name needs to be available, and preferably the Twitter and Facebook names as well.

 ## Front-end Designers / Developers

 If you're reading this, you can probably already tell that LieDB isn't